promitmoitra/promitmoitra/README.md

 - 👋 Hi, I’m @promitmoitra (https://www.sites.google.com/view/promitmoitra)
-- 👀 I’m interested in complex dynamical systems
+- 👀 I’m interested in computational cognitive neuroscience.
-- 🌱 I’m currently learning cellular automata, genetic algorithms (DEAP), L-systems
+- 🌱 I’m currently working on deep learning models for stimulus classification from EEG
-- 💞️ I’m looking to collaborate on the math of trajectories in discrete euclidean spaces
+- 💞️ I’m looking to collaborate on neural mechanisms of perceptual and value-based decision making.
 - 📫 How to reach me: promitmoitra@gmail.com